WOODSIDE PARK HOMEOWNERS ASSOCIATION UNITS 1, 2, 3 & 4

 Forestry management contractors in our area

-Wildfire Prepared nor the Woodside HOA recommend any one contractor over another on this list.
+The following list is not meant to be all inclusive nor act as an endorsement of any business entity.
+The list was compiled by our local chapter of Wildfire Prepared.
+Neither Wildfire Prepared nor the Woodside HOA recommend any one contractor over another on this list.
 No representation for services is implied by the presence of a contractor name.
 If a homeowner selects a contractor to carry out work, the homeowner is responsible for supervising the work and payment.
 All listed contractors work in Conifer, Evergreen, Genesee.
 Littleton/Morrison west of C470, Clear Creek County or Pine.
 Verification of current licensure and insurance status of the contractors is the homeowner's responsibility.
 Click here for a list of contractors (updated December 2022).

 Wildfire Evacuation Checklists

-It is important to have a plan and rehearse it in case of a wildfire or other natural disaster impacting our o neighborhood.
+It is important to have a plan and rehearse it in case of a wildfire or other natural disaster impacting our neighborhood.
 Keep your "go bag" packed and make sure you have a "go bag" for your pets.
 Below are links to several checklists compiled from a variety of sources.
 It is also critical to stay informed during any emergency as these are dynamic events.
 For example, evacuation routes may be compromised and you may need to access alternates routes.
 The best way to stay informed is via CodeRed (Park County) and Lookout Alert (Jefferson County).
 It is highly encouraged that you sign up for one or both of these services.

 Rotary Wildfire Ready Evacuation Checklist